 I slept for a while.
 At 7 PM, I left the hotel and went back to the airport to pick up my boyfriend.
 I ate at Burger King for dinner while I waited for him.
 I ordered Whopper Jr value meal which cost HKD 40, a bit pricier as expected.
 Anyhow, I was so hungry; the price didn’t matter at all.

 We left HKIA and took the same route to get back to the hotel.
-I enjoyed the MTR ride and appreciated it even more because Hon was by my side.
+I enjoyed the MTR ride.